harunpehlivan/playground-KqU4Ywna/statement.md

 3 As it is light weight, the processing is faster than interop objects 4 It has good Interoprability, Backwards Compatibility and Programmability 5 As it is Smaller File Size, it is to manage all variety of document stores, including Exchange servers, SharePoint, and of course network file storage.
-6 It’s a IS29500 standard, free for all to use, and extremely well documented
+6 It's a IS29500 standard, free for all to use, and extremely well documented

 *Do you know You can unzip DOCX file*